HuidaeCho/projpicker/docs/source/getting_started/arcgis_pro_toolbox.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 ``ProjPicker Create Feature Class`` provides a tool to aid in the creation of new data.
-The tool allows the user to draw a spatial query area and get projection recommendations for the a feature class.
+The tool allows the user to draw a spatial query area and get projection recommendations for the feature class.
 This functionality is particularly useful when useful when a new project is undertaken and new data must be generated.

 .. figure:: arcgis_pro_projpicker_create_feature_class.png